Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: Experimental Results

 \subsection{The Mini GridWorld Problem}

-To evaluate CogNGen, we adapt a simulated environment from the OpenAI Gym extension, Mini-GridWorld \cite{gym_minigrid}.
-Specifically, we investigate two problems/tasks within its collection to evaluate the agents constructed using CogNGen, namely the \emph{Door-Key} task and the \emph{Memory} task.
-The format of each task's observation space (which is fundamentally an $N \times M$ tile grid) is a partially observable view of the agent's environment, which is created via a compact, efficient encoding of the original pixel space to a $7 \times 7 \times 3$ tensor (a 3-channel object that is created by mapping each visible grid cell to $3$ integer values).
-Each tile contains either nothing (represented as zero) or one object (which has an associated discrete color and a discrete object type).
-Ultimately, each tile is encoded to an object index (first channel -- $0$ means unseen, $1$ means empty, $2$ means wall, etc.), a color index (second channel -- $0$ means red, $1$ means green, etc.), and a state index (third channel -- $0$ means open, $1$ means closed, $2$ means locked).
+To evaluate CogNGen-built agents, we adapt the environment from the OpenAI Gym extension, Mini-GridWorld \cite{gym_minigrid} and investigate four tasks: the \emph{random empty room}, \textit{multi-room}, \textit{unlocking}, and \emph{memory} tasks.
+The maze environment is an $N \times M$ tile grid and is partially observable by the agent as a $7 \times 7 \times 3$ tensor created by mapping each tile of the $7\times7$ grid to $3$ integer values.
+Each tile is encoded to an object index ($0 =$ unseen, $1 =$ empty, $2 =$ wall, etc.), a color index ($0 =$ red, $1 =$ green, etc.), and a state index ($0 =$ open, $1 =$ closed, $2 =$ locked).

 The agent itself is restricted to picking up one single object, such as a key, and may open a locked door if it carries a key that matches the door's color.
-The discrete action space for our agent can be summarized as a set of six unique actions: 1) turn left, 2) turn right, 3) move forward, 4) pick up an object, 5) drop the object that the agent is currently carrying, and 6) toggle/activate (such as opening a door or interacting with an object).\footnote{Note that we omitted the seventh optional action of raising a ``done'' signal.} The reward structure/signal provided by all problems in the Mini-GridWorld environment is sparse -- the agent is only given a positive $1.0$ extrinsic reward if it reaches the green goal tile and $0$ otherwise, making all problems quite difficult from a reinforcement learning perspective.
-Each problem has a specific time step limit allotted to allow the agent to complete the task (and maximum episode lengths ranged from $60$ to $360$ time steps).
+The discrete action space for our agent can be summarized as a set of six unique actions: 1) turn left, 2) turn right, 3) move forward, 4) pick up an object, 5) drop the object that the agent is currently carrying, and 6) toggle/activate (such as opening a door or interacting with an object).
+The reward structure/signal provided by all problems in the Mini-GridWorld environment is sparse -- $1.0$ if the agent reaches the green goal tile and $0$ otherwise, making all problems difficult from a reinforcement learning perspective.
+Each problem has a specific time step limit allotted to allow the agent to complete the task with maximum episode lengths ranging from $60$ to $288$ time steps.

-\paragraph{The Random Empty Room Task:} In this task, the simplest of the ones we investigated, the agent is spawned at a random location (and different starting orientation) within the room and must reach the green goal square, where a sparse reward is provided if the goal is reached before the episode time-out.
+\paragraph{The Random Empty Room Task:} In this task (max. $144$ steps), the agent is spawned at a random location (and starting orientation) in the room and must reach the green goal square.
+A sparse reward is provided if the goal is reached.